pprunty/pprunty.github.io/posts/06-claude.md

 privacy and focus &mdash; no more worrying about whether your colleagues seen your last conversation titled, 'Ideas for new sex positions' when you last shared your screen, _hooray!_ It is a small but significant improvement in user experience that showcases Anthropic's attention to practical details.

+Another thing you will notice is how Claude expands on the reasoning for its response ...

 One of Claude's standout features is its availability as a Progressive Web App (PWA).
 This functionality allows users to install Claude on their desktop, providing a native app-like experience without the need for traditional app store